arianitbp/slate/source/index.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the cat to retrieve
+ID | The ID of the contact to retrieve

 ## Post a Contact